All Episodes

 That's what's happened.

-We've had DACA, several DACA cases.
+We've had several DACA cases.

-So the next one has finally come up, which is over these H-4 spouses, whether the government can give spouses this work permit, work permits, again, without the approval of Congress.
+largest alien employment program in the country and it was created over a dinner party with lobbyists through the executive and the supreme court has punted every time so the next one has finally come up which is over these h four spouses whether the government can give spouses this work permits, again, without the approval of Congress.

-And this calls into question the larger issue of whether they can create all these programs at all, which would seem to be perfectly aligned with Omega, you know, who we theory, as we've been told, is against H-1B, against replacing Americans, against DACA, against these Biden parole programs.
+And this calls into question the larger issue of whether they can create all these programs at all, which would seem to be perfectly aligned with Omega, you know, who we theory has we've been told is against H1B, against replacing Americans, against DACA.

 And so it comes to the Supreme Court and the Trump administration's response sounds just like Barack Obama.